SayHomeSell.com Logo

 6: Interest Rate Caps:

+Interest rate caps protect the consumer in the event that interest rates rise too rapidly.
 There are lifetime caps and adjustment rate caps.
 Make sure your understand these caps when finalizing your loan decision.

 Example Life-Time Cap: